Christmas Eve Dinner in Bulgaria: Traditional Bulgarian Dishes [2024]

 Wine and rakia (Bulgarian brandy) are also part of the festive dinner.
 We prepare hot rakia with black pepper and honey.
 You should try it!
 Drink it hot!

-Recipes for Traditional Bulgarian Dishes for Christmas Eve dinner Celebration
+Recipes for Traditional Bulgarian Dishes for Christmas Eve Dinner Celebration

 1.Recipe for Pitka (Number 1)